 Remedy

-Ford will notify owners by mail and advise you to take your vehicle to a dealership to replace the rearview camera, and modify the camera wire retention as necessary.
-Some Transit models will also require a software update.
+Volkswagen will notify owners by mail and advise you to take your vehicle to a dealership to replace the camera control unit.

-On certain vehicles, a software problem could cause the rearview camera image to not appear on the display screen.
-Canadian regulations require the rearview image to display when the vehicle is reversing.
+On certain vehicles, a software problem could cause the rearview camera image not to display when the transmission is shifted into reverse.

 Safety Risk